THE STORY OF CABEL T-B RECORDING

 as it is 79+ minutes of almost all phone recordings with Dino, Kelly, Devin,

-Wendy, and Ray with all the missing bits and pieces that would have made
+Wendy Cooper, and Ray with all the missing bits and pieces that would have

-the "cut" version sound less rushed and more complete.
-Not to mention,
+made the "cut" version sound less rushed and more complete.
+Not to

-the "uncut" mall footage, which includes the never before heard call to
+mention, the "uncut" mall footage, which includes the never before heard

-Ray from the mall, is simply hilarious.
-The bonus CD then ends with
+call to Ray from the mall, is simply hilarious.
+The bonus CD then

-the "uncut" pre "last call to Ray" footage, with Dino and Kelly doing one
+ends with the "uncut" pre "last call to Ray" footage, with Dino and Kelly

-for this "Overall" section.
-With the most complex recording of the
+unusually long review for this "Overall" section.
+With the most complex

 THE STORY OF CABEL T-B RECORDING